You are here

 Nonlethal methods include exclusion, repellents, frightening devices, live trapping, and aversive measures.
 One of the most effective and long-lasting nonlethal methods is exclusion—the process of putting up fencing, screening, netting, or any other material that acts as a physical barrier.
 Several goals can be accomplished with this method: the pest is denied entrance and redirected and, hopefully, its behavior is changed.

-Technology has produced a number of new materials for exclusion protection, including high-tensile material for permanent fences and portable electric fences for pests on the move.
+Due to the advances in technology, there are a number of new materials for exclusion protection, including high-tensile material for permanent fences and portable electric fences for pests on the move.
 Some growers have had success with underground materials for burrowing species such as moles, pocket gophers, and ground squirrels.
 For some pests, particularly birds, exclusion is the only legal option.
 Other forms of exclusion include low-powered electrical shock and ultrasonic devices.

 One of the most popular nonlethal forms of pest management is the use of repellents.
 Repellents discourage animals with their taste, smell, or visibility.
 However, repellents are often short-lived, especially in wet weather, as they can be easily washed away by rain or irrigation.
 Repellants often require multiple applications and may not work for your particular pest.
 However, repellents are easy to use, and they can be an important part of a nonlethal pest management strategy.